Jane Jiggens (MBACP, MNCS Accred., Dip.Couns) - Willowside Counselling

 Training, qualifications & experience

-My training was integrative (CPCAB Level 4 Diploma), which means that I have studied a variety of counselling theories.
-I am an Accredited Registrant of the National Counselling Society and a registered member of the British Association for Counselling and Psychotherapy (BACP).
+My training was integrative, which means that I have studied a variety of counselling theories.
+I am an Accredited Registrant of the National Counselling Society (NCS) and a registered member of the British Association for Counselling and Psychotherapy (BACP).
 I work to their ethical guidelines.

-I have worked in bereavement, HIV and with people who feel lost or just want to understand why they think, feel and behave the way that they do.
+I have worked in bereavement, HIV, with people who feel lost or just want to understand why they think, feel and behave the way that they do.

-At present I am also studying for my Foundation Degree In Counselling.
+Currently, I am studying for the Foundation Degree In Counselling.

 Areas of counselling I deal with